 How it all came about …

-My interest in complexity science in general and multiagent systems and simulations in general in particular was sparked around 2005 when I got hold of Steven Levy’s fascinating book on Artificial Life.
-I was absolutely mesmerised by the seminal work of people like Von Neumann, Conway, Schelling, Farmer, Wolfram, etc., and their contributions to the origins of agent-based modelling and social simulation.
+My interest in complexity science in general and multiagent systems and simulations in particular was sparked around 2005 when I got hold of Steven Levy’s book on Artificial Life.
+I was absolutely fascinated by the seminal work of people like Von Neumann, Conway, Schelling, Farmer, Wolfram, etc., and their contributions to the origins of agent-based modelling and social simulation.
 I wanted to know more about all of this and decided to develop, as part of my Master’s thesis, a framework for crowd simulation.
 The core was essentially an agent architecture that incorporates physical and cognitive layers, allows for their prioritisation, and provides a basis for subsequent visualisation.

 Shortly after finishing my MSc, I left Germany and moved to London where I had the great opportunity to start working for Sandtable, a newly-founded startup in the area of agent-based social simulation.
 Whilst developing the core simulation engine at Sandtable, I realised that verification and validation (V&V) of complex simulation models represents a particularly challenging problem and I decided to start a PhD on that topic at King’s College London under the supervision of Simon Miles, Peter McBurney, and Michael Luck.
-All of my supervisors are well-known figures in the multiagent research community, so I got the opportunity to delve into the exciting field of distributed artificial intelligence.
+All of my supervisors are well-known in the multiagent research community, so I got the opportunity to delve into the exciting field of distributed artificial intelligence.

 Despite my current focus on industrial research, academia has never lost its grip on me.
 After leaving King’s, I was given a Visiting Research Fellowship which allows me to continue to work with my former colleagues on the more theoretical side of things, in particular on problems surrounding the analysis of complex agent-based simulation models (for more information, check out my ‘Research’ pages).